-For the purposes of University policy, the term “sexual harassment” refers to any unwanted sexual attention that:
+For the purposes of University policy, the term “sexual harassment” refers to any unwanted conduct that is based on an individual’s sex, sexual orientation, gender identity and/or gender expression and that:

 1. Involves a stated or implicit threat to the victim’s academic or employment status;